mbabynames search ✿

 Caoimhe Elise

-Meaning: Caoimhe = "noble and strong", Elise = "pledged to God".
+Meaning: Caoimhe = "gentle, beautiful", Elise = "pledged to God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Caoimhe is 1 syllable.
 Elise at 2 adds length and rhythm.

 Caoimhe Isla

-The meaning of Caoimhe is "noble and strong"; Isla is "island".
+The meaning of Caoimhe is "gentle, beautiful"; Isla is "island".
 There is a natural balance between the two.
 The longer Isla (2 syllables) builds on the shorter Caoimhe, giving the name forward momentum.

 Caoimhe Sophia